hivdb/genbank_submission_tool/README.md

     - the aligned_NA should be the same length as `gene_NA_length`, and heading or tailing unsequenced positions should use `.` to indicate tehem.

 Then you can use the command line to generate `BankIt files`, please refer to [Makefile](./Makefile) for how to use the scripts.

+## The issues you could meet and how to solve them

+- 500 error
+    - you may uploaded too many sequences, please try to split them to batches
+- PUBMED ID not found
+    - you need manually fill in the reference information, although it has PUBMED ID